 Effects on New Development - Most new homes that are being constructed in the area have central air conditioning.
 As such, those people living in new dwelling units will be less affected by extreme heat than those living in the existing housing stock, some of which do not have air conditioning.

-Aside from health consequences for county residents, excessive heat does not cause a definable economic loss.
+Aside from health consequences for county residents, excessive heat does not cause a definable economic loss unless it occurs during a drought.
+Climate change can be expected to lead to more frequent, and longer periods of excessive heat.